jjkrasnick/jjkrasnick/README.md

 I love hearing about new experiences and ideas from different people.
 If this sounds like you, please connect with me here on GitHub/LinkedIn!

-I am currently looking for Summer 2024 Internships.
+I am currently looking for Spring/Summer 2024 Internships.
 My resume is currently on my LinkedIn profile if you want to take a look!

 ---